Sets the "Content-Type" header, stringifies an object and sets the request body.

 w.formData({ hello: "world" }).query({ check: true })

-A Wretch addon to register
+A Wretch addon or an array of addons to register

 Adds a catcher which will be called on every subsequent request error.